 Alaska is a vast outdoor playground full of natural landmarks and interesting sights.
 Flattop Mountain, located less than a half-hour south of Anchorage, is one adventure worth exploring.

 Flattop Mountain is part of the Chugach Mountain Range in Chugach State Park.
 From its 3,510-foot summit, you get stunning panoramic views of Anchorage, the Cook Inlet, and even the Denali Mountain peak on a clear day.

 Being so close to Alaska’s most populated city makes it a convenient destination for people to explore on a day trip.
-There’s even a shuttle that takes hikers from downtown Anchorage to the trailhead and back.
-Because of its proximity to Anchorage, it has the title of being the most climbed mountain in Alaska.
+A shuttle even takes hikers from downtown Anchorage to the trailhead and back.
+Because of its proximity to Anchorage, it is the most climbed mountain in Alaska.

 People of all ages climb Flattop Mountain, but it can get tricky near the top.
 A steep rock scramble finishes off the 3-mile climb and a 1,350 elevation gain.
 For those not interested in a steep mountain hike, beautiful views can be seen from even the first part of the hike or simply from the scenic drive up to the trailhead.
 Either way, Flattop Mountain should be on everyone’s Alaska must-see list.

 By Ada from Beyond the Yellow Brick Road

 By Lisa from Planningaway.com